 An API for Service Location

 (This link is provided as a courtesy.
-Novell is not responsible for, and does not endorse in any way, the content of external internet sites.)
+SUSE is not responsible for, and does not endorse in any way, the content of external internet sites.)

 This Support Knowledgebase provides a valuable tool for SUSE customers and parties interested in our products and solutions to acquire information, ideas and learn from one another.
 Materials are provided for informational, personal or non-commercial use within your organization and are presented "AS IS" WITHOUT WARRANTY OF ANY KIND.